Saturday, June 22, 2024

 Eliminate the need for permits to purchase handguns and/or carry them openly or as concealed weapons

-Eliminate bans on gun-free locations (ie. places of worship, public transportation, healthcare facilities, public buildings)
+Eliminate gun-free locations (ie. places of worship, public transportation, healthcare facilities, public buildings)

 Eliminate bans on self-manufacturing of firearms